apipulse/brbhr-frontend/README.md

     git push origin feature-branch-name
     ```

-### 4. Create a Pull Request
+### 4️⃣ Create a Pull Request

+After pushing your changes, create a pull request in the original repository:

 1. Go to the original repository on GitHub.
-2. You'll likely see a prompt to create a pull request for your new branch.
-If not, go to the "Pull requests" tab and click "New pull request".
+2. Click "New pull request".
-3. Set the base repository as the original repository and the base branch to which you want to contribute (usually `main`).
+3. Set the base repository to the original repository and the base branch (usually `main`).
 4. Set the head repository as your fork and the compare branch as your feature branch.
-5. Fill in the pull request details: give it a meaningful title, describe the changes, and mention any related issues.
+5. Fill in the pull request details and submit.
-6. Submit the pull request.

-### 5. Follow Up
+### 5️⃣ Follow Up

-After submitting the pull request, the repository maintainers will review your changes.
-Be responsive to feedback:
+Be responsive to feedback after submitting your pull request:

-- If requested, make additional changes and push them to your feature branch.
+- Make additional changes if requested.
-- Engage in discussions and answer any questions related to your pull request.
+- Engage in discussions and answer any questions.

-### 6. Cleanup (Optional)
+### 6️⃣ Cleanup (Optional)

-After your pull request is merged, you can delete your feature branch:
+After your pull request is merged:

 1. **Switch to your main branch**:
     ```bash